osquery/osquery/docs/wiki/deployment/yara.md

 # yara_events table

 Using the configuration above you can see it in action.
-While osquery is running I executed `touch /Users/wxs/tmp/foo` in another terminal.
+While osquery was running I executed `touch /Users/wxs/tmp/foo` in another terminal.
 Here is the relevant queries to show what happened:

 ```bash
 osquery> select * from file_events;